karlblau/Talos-to-mx/README.md

 # Talos-to-mx
-#Python script to update L3 firewall rules with Talos IP Blacklist

 This Python3 code fetches the IP Blacklist from Talos and updates an Meraki MX device using the Meraki dashboard API

-Prerequisites for the code is :
+# Prerequisites for the code is :
 Meraki Dashboard API key

 And the following Python Librarys :